VYD3N/lsdgb-game/README.md

 - **Controls Anchored to Corners:** The D-pad and fire button are now anchored to the absolute bottom-left and bottom-right corners of the screen, maximizing comfort and keeping the playfield completely unobstructed.
 - **Maximized Distance & Size:** Both controls are as far from the playfield as possible and are larger for easy, ergonomic use.
 - **Visual Boundaries:** Faint lines mark the edges of the playfield for clarity.
-- **Life Gummy Takes 3 Hits:** The extra-life gummy bear now requires three hits to disappear, flashing white each time it takes damage for clear feedback.
+- **Life Gummy is Animated:** The extra-life gummy bear now uses a 2-frame animated sprite (`lifegummy1.png`, `lifegummy2.png`) for a lively effect, just like the player and enemies.
+- **All Characters Use Sprites:** The player, suits, cops, hippies, angry suits, and life gummy all use 2-frame image-based sprites for smooth animation.
 - Convert suits and cops into hippies with your acid vials.
 - Collect life gummies to increase your lives.
 Reach 3 lives to win!
 - **Dynamic difficulty**: Your fire rate and enemy spawn rate are tied to your score - the better you do, the faster you shoot and the more enemies spawn!
 - **Responsive design**: The game scales to fit any screen size while maintaining the same gameplay experience.
+- **Tiled Background:** The grass background (`grass.png`) is tiled vertically to fill the entire browser canvas, ensuring a seamless look on all screen sizes.

 ## Sound Effects
 - **p5.sound** is used for audio support.